datosh/k8s-website/content/en/blog/_posts/2023-01-17-confidential-kubernetes.md

 easily converted into confidential computing enabled containers.
 Many curated prebuilt are also available.

-> TODO: Please add any interesting open-source projects in the space we should highlight!

 ## Where are we today?
 Vendors, limitations, and FOSS landscape

 As we have seen in the previous sections, Confidential Computing is a powerful new concept